aurquiel/WinFormsAppTraceRegisterStore/README.md

-# SelfmanagementStore
+# Trace Register Store

 This is an application to record the sales of a store and expenses by day, the applications connects to a REST API to upload and retrieve the records.
+Using a Token and Https connection.

 [WEB SERVICE APPI](https://github.com/aurquiel/WebApplicationTraceRegister)